Nizhnesvirsky

 About Nizhnesvirsky

 Nizhnesvirsky Nature Reserve protects 41,615 hectares of southern Karelian taiga and Lake Ladoga shoreline in Leningrad Oblast.
-Established in 1980, the reserve safeguards pristine forests, wetlands, and coastal habitats along the southeastern shore of Europe largest lake, providing critical breeding and staging habitat for migratory waterbirds on the White Sea-Baltic Flyway.
+[1] Established on 11 June 1980, the reserve safeguards pristine forests, wetlands, and coastal habitats along the eastern shore of Lake Ladoga, the largest lake located entirely in Europe, providing critical breeding and staging habitat for migratory waterbirds.
+[2]

 Wildlife Ecosystems

-Over 250 bird species have been recorded, with globally significant concentrations of migratory waterfowl staging on Lake Ladoga.
-Breeding species include osprey, white-tailed eagle, and black-throated diver.
+Over 261 bird species have been recorded, with globally significant concentrations of migratory waterfowl staging on Lake Ladoga — tens of thousands of ducks, swans, geese and waders stop here annually.
+[1] Breeding species include osprey, white-tailed eagle, and black-throated diver.
 Mammals include brown bear, moose, wolf, lynx, and beaver.
-Lake Ladoga supports endemic fish including Ladoga salmon and ringed seal.
-The combination of forest, wetland, and large-lake habitats creates exceptional biodiversity for northwestern Russia.
+Lake Ladoga supports the endemic Ladoga ringed seal (Pusa hispida ladogensis) and lake salmon among more than 30 fish species.
+[2] The combination of forest, wetland, and large-lake habitats creates exceptional biodiversity for northwestern Russia.

 Flora Ecosystems

-Old-growth spruce-pine forests with rich moss and lichen cover dominate inland areas.
-Coastal habitats include sandy beaches, dune vegetation, and wet meadows.
+Old-growth spruce-pine forests with rich moss and lichen cover dominate inland areas, with Scots pine as the predominant tree species.
+[1] Coastal habitats include sandy beaches, dune vegetation, and wet meadows.
 Extensive bogs with sphagnum moss occupy flat terrain.
 The Lake Ladoga influence creates microclimatic conditions supporting some species near their northern range limits.
-Over 590 vascular plant species have been recorded.
+Over 520 higher plant species have been recorded.
+[2]

 Geology

-The reserve lies on the southeastern shore of Lake Ladoga, Europe largest freshwater lake occupying a glacially-carved basin in the Baltic Shield.
-Ancient Precambrian crystalline rocks underlie the area, covered by glacial deposits.
+The reserve lies on the eastern shore of Lake Ladoga, Europe's largest freshwater lake, occupying a glacially-carved basin in the Baltic Shield.
+[1] Ancient Precambrian crystalline rocks underlie the area, covered by glacial deposits.
 Raised beach ridges parallel to the current shoreline record past lake levels.
 Sandy coastal deposits create distinctive dune habitats.

 Climate And Weather